p36-io/cap-ui5-gpt-chat/README.md

 # A ChatGPT-like chat app built with SAP CAP and SAPUI5

+**Important**: Currently WIP.

+This is a full working sample chat application built with SAP CAP and SAPUI5.
+It uses the [OpenAI API](https://openai.com/blog/openai-api/) to generate responses to the user's messages.
+More details can be found in the related blog posts in the SAP Community:

+TBD

 ## Run the app locally in development mode

 ### Prerequisites